 First to See: Puerto Princesa, Palawan: A City Inside a Forest

 Puerto Princesa is a coastal city and the capital of Palawan.
-The main town already has a lot of developments and buildings that leads to congested traffic in most parts of the city.
+The main town already has a lot of developments and buildings that lead to congested traffic in most parts of the city.
 Now, going a bit farther away outside the main town never fails to amaze me.
 To explore Puerto Princesa you may need to take 4-5 days to really enjoy the place.
 The Department of Tourism (DOT) has various international promotional campaigns hyping it as the eco-capital of the country.
 It has a thriving restaurant scene and in its outskirts, there are various outdoor activities that you’d definitely enjoy.

 How to go to Puerto Princesa?

-On an average, there are 13 flights that go in and out of Puerto Princesa by local commercial flights coming from Cebu, Manila, Caticlan, and Davao.
+On average, there are 13 flights that go in and out of Puerto Princesa by local commercial flights coming from Cebu, Manila, Caticlan, and Davao.
 Make sure to keep an eye for promo fares as there are plenty to choose from.